 Have a maturity value

-In this case, the maturity value is the total of the principal transaction value then coupled with the interest value that must be paid when entering the due date.
-If the buyers make a transaction with the credit method, they not only pay a certain amount of the value of the item that has been purchased, but they also have to pay the interest.
-This is because the buyer asks for extra time from the seller or company to pay for the item purchased.
+If the buyers make a transaction using the credit method, they not only pay a certain amount of the value of the item that has been purchased, but they also have to pay the interest.

-Have an interest applies
+Having an interest applies

 The Classification of Account Receivable

-Account receivable can be classified into two categories such as trade receivable and non-trades receivable.
+Accounts receivable can be classified into two categories such as trade receivable and non-trades receivable.
 Here is the explanation of each class:

 Trade receivable